reactive-python/reactpy-django/docs/src/features/hooks.md

+???+ summary

+    Prefabricated hooks can be used within your `components.py` to help simplify development.

-???+ tip "Looking for more hooks?"
+??? tip "Looking for standard ReactJS hooks?"

     Standard ReactJS hooks are contained within [`idom-team/idom`](https://github.com/idom-team/idom).
-Please note that `idom` is installed by default alongside `django-idom`.
+Since `idom` is installed by default alongside `django-idom`, you can import them at any time.

-    Check out the [IDOM Core docs](https://idom-docs.herokuapp.com/docs/reference/hooks-api.html#basic-hooks) to see these hooks!
+    Check out the [IDOM Core docs](https://idom-docs.herokuapp.com/docs/reference/hooks-api.html#basic-hooks) to see what hooks are available!

 ## Use Query